nextstrain/auspice/docs-src/docs/advanced-functionality/second-trees.md

 This is useful to compare the shape of different trees, especially when they are from the same organism -- for instance comparing phylogenies constructed from different segments of the same influenza virus can tell you a lot about the different histories of the segments which have the capacity to reassort (see image below).

+## How to load multiple trees

-You can compare any two datasets which you have available -- for instance if you had "flu/seasonal/h3n2/ha/2y" and "flu/seasonal/h3n2/na/2y" then entering in the URL "flu/seasonal/h3n2/ha/2y:flu/seasonal/h3n2/na/2y" would load them both.
+You can compare any two datasets which you have available -- for instance if you had "flu/seasonal/h3n2/ha/2y" and "flu/seasonal/h3n2/na/2y" then loading the URL "flu/seasonal/h3n2/ha/2y:flu/seasonal/h3n2/na/2y" would load them both.
 A toggle is made available in the sidebar to turn off the lines drawn between tips.